The Guy’s Guide to Feminism

-Recommended by: Libby Davies, CEO, White Ribbon Australia
+Recommended by: Libby Davies, former CEO, White Ribbon Australia

 Michael Kaufman and Michael Kimmel, two of the world’s leading male advocates of gender equality, believe that it’s crucial to educate men about how understanding and supporting feminism can help them live richer, fuller and happier lives.
 Each topic addressed celebrates the ongoing gains that are improving the lives of women and girls – and what that really means for men.

 Global Masculinities: Interrogations and Reconstructions

 Kulkarni, M. and Jain, R. (2018)